projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 The launch configuration defines the attributes and resources of a post-launched VM.
 The main contents are similar to the VM attributes and resources in scenario configuration.
-It is used to generate shell scripts that invoke ``acrn-dm`` to create post-launched VMs.
-Unlike board and scenario configurations which are used at build time or by ACRN hypervisor, launch configuration are used dynamically in the Service VM.
+The launch configuration is used to generate shell scripts that invoke ``acrn-dm`` to create post-launched VMs.
+Unlike board and scenario configurations used at build time or by ACRN hypervisor, launch configuration are used dynamically in the Service VM.

 .. _acrn_config_workflow: